 Patricia G. Barnes, J.D.

 I am a judge, licensed attorney (PA only), and legal writer who is a recognized expert on employment discrimination, workplace bullying and abuse.
 I recently completed a book on age discrimination in employment called Betrayed: The Legalization of Age Discrimination in the Workplace.

-In my new book, I explore the normalization of age discrimination in the United States as a result of a confluence of failures by American institutions that have effectively gutted the Age Discrimination in Employment Act of 1967 (ADEA) was weak to begin with and has been eviscerated by the U.S. Supreme Court.
+The Age Discrimination in Employment Act of 1967 (ADEA) was weak to begin with and has been eviscerated by the U.S. Supreme Court.
 Older workers literally are second class citizens under the law.
 Almost 50 years after the ADEA’s passage, age discrimination remains epidemic in the United States, hidden behind terms such as “long-term unemployment” and “early retirement.”
 And the problem is trickling down to workers in their 30s, 40s and 50s, who are otherwise considered young.

-Age discrimination is certainly problematic for younger workers but it can a life-altering catastrophe for older workers, who often cannot find equivalent new employment and are relegated to poorly-paid part-time or temp work until they age into an early retirement, which will result in lower Social Security benefits for the rest of their lives.
+Age discrimination is problematic for younger workers but it can be a devastating life-altering catastrophe for older workers.
+They often are plunged into long-term unemployment or forced to take poorly-paid part-time or temp work until they age into early retirement, which will result in significantly lower Social Security benefits for the rest of their lives.

 Workplace Bullying & Abuse